Michael Milken: High-yield bonds and leveraged buyouts

 By the mid-1980s, Milken's network of high-yield bond buyers (notably Fred Carr's Executive Life Insurance Company and Tom Spiegel's Columbia Savings & Loan) had reached a size that enabled him to raise large amounts of money quickly.

 This money-raising ability also facilitated the activities of leveraged buyout (LBO) firms such as Kohlberg Kravis Roberts and of the so-called "greenmailers".
 Most of them were armed with a "highly confident letter" from Drexel, a tool Drexel's corporate finance wing crafted that promised to raise the necessary debt in time to fulfill the buyer's obligations.
-It carried no legal status but, by this time, Milken had a reputation for being able to make markets for any bonds that he underwrote.
+It carried no legal status, but by that time Milken had a reputation for being able to make markets for any bonds that he underwrote.
 For this reason, "highly confident letters" were considered to reliably demonstrate capacity to pay.
-Supporters, like George Gilder in his book, Telecosm (2000), state that Milken was "a key source of the organizational changes that have impelled economic growth over the last twenty years.
+Supporters, like George Gilder in his book Telecosm (2000), state that Milken was "a key source of the organizational changes that have impelled economic growth over the last twenty years.
 Most striking was the productivity surge in capital, as Milken ... and others took the vast sums trapped in old-line businesses and put them back into the markets."

-Amongst his significant detractors have been Martin Fridson formerly of Merrill Lynch and author Ben Stein.
-Milken's high-yield "pioneer" status has proved dubious as "original issue" high-yield issues were common during and after the Great Depression.
-Milken himself points out that high-yield bonds go back hundreds of years, having been issued by the Massachusetts Bay Colony in the 17th century and by America's first Treasury Secretary Alexander Hamilton.
-Others such as Stanford Phelps, an early co-associate and rival at Drexel, have also contested his credit for having pioneered the modern high-yield market.

 Despite his influence in the financial world during the 1980s, (at least one source called him the most powerful American financier since J. P. Morgan), Milken is an intensely private man who shuns publicity; he reportedly owned almost all photographs taken of him.